 The National History of Easterseals

-Easteseals has been helping individuals with disabilities and special needs, and their families, live better lives for more than 80 years.
+Easteseals has been helping individuals with disabilities and special needs — and their families, live better lives for 100 years on a national level.
 From child development centers to physical rehabilitation and job training for people with disabilities, Easterseals offers a variety of services to help people with disabilities address life’s challenges and achieve personal goals.

 In 1907, Ohio-businessman Edgar Allen lost his son in a streetcar accident.
 The lack of adequate medical services available to save his son prompted Allen to sell his business and begin a fund-raising campaign to build a hospital in his hometown of Elyria, Ohio.
 Through this new hospital, Allen was surprised to learn that children with disabilities were often hidden from public view.
 Inspired by this discovery, in 1919 Allen founded what became known as the National Society for Crippled Children, the first organization of its kind.